-We thank two anonymous reviewers for constructive comments that improved the manuscript.
+Acknowledgements.
+We thank two anonymous reviewers for constructive comments that improved the paper.
 This project was funded by grants from the Andrew W. Mellon Foundation to SET and OAC.
-We thank Ines Hilke and Birgit Frohlich for the CN analysis, Iris Kuhlman, Marco Pohlmann and others at the Max Planck Institute for Biogeochemistry for technical support.
+We thank Ines Hilke and Birgit Frohlich for the CN analysis, and Iris Kuhlman, Marco Pohlmann, and others at the Max Planck Institute for Biogeochemistry for technical support.
 Thanks to South African National Parks for granting permission to work in the Kruger National Park and logistical facilitation, especially Patricia Khoza and Jacob Mlangeni.
-We thank Xioamei Xu and staff at the W. M. Keck Carbon Cycle Accelerator Mass Spectrometer, University of California at Irvine for radiocarbon data, and Jun Koarashi also helped with running samples at UC Irvine.
+We thank Xioamei Xu and staff at the W. M. Keck Carbon Cycle Accelerator Mass Spectrometer, University of California, Irvine, for radiocarbon data, and Jun Koarashi for help with sample fractionation.
 William Benzel and George Breit provided invaluable assistance with mineralogical analysis.
-Shaun Levivk supplied the map for Figure 1.
-We thank Max for thought-garden space in SB and the following postdocs and graduate students at UCSB for insightful comments on an earlier version of the manuscript: Joseph Blankinship, Yang Lin, Eric Slessarev, Nina Bingham.
+Shaun Levivk supplied the map for Fig. 1.
+We thank Max for thought-garden space in Santa Barbara and the following postdocs and graduate students at UCSB for insightful comments on an earlier version of the paper: Joseph Blankinship, Yang Lin, Eric Slessarev, and Nina Bingham.
+Comments from two anonymous and patient reviewers helped improve this paper.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the US government.
+Carleton Bern did not materially contribute to the model application described in this publication.